apache/rocketmq-site/docs/09-英文/01-Introduction/03whatis.md

 learn more  ➡️ [Producer](/docs/生产者/04concept1)
   </TabItem>
   <TabItem value="Consumer" label="消费者">
-  The consumer is responsible for consuming messages, and generally the backend system is responsible for asynchronous consumption.
+   Aims to consume messages, which are generally responsible by the backend system (asynchronous consumption).
 A message consumer pulls messages from the Broker server and serves them to the application.
-From the perspective of user applications, two consumption forms are provided: pull consumption and push consumption.
+From the perspective of user applications, two consumption methods are provided: pull consumption and push consumption.

 learn more  ➡️ [Consumer](/docs/消费者/11concept2)

   </TabItem>
   <TabItem value="Topic" label="主题">
-  RocketMQ's fundamental unit of event organization is called topic.Each topic contains several messages, and each message can only belong to one topic.
+  RocketMQ's fundamental unit of event organization is called Topic.
+Each Topic contains several messages, and each message can only belong to one topic.

 learn more  ➡️ [basic concept](/docs/生产者/04concept1)